masa-finance/subnet-42/README.vpn.md

 - `neuron`: Your subnet-42 miner (accessible on port 8091)
 - `worker-vpn`: Your TEE worker with VPN routing (accessible on port 8080)
 - `vpn`: OpenVPN client with TinyProxy (routes worker traffic through VPN)

+The worker-vpn service will use the cookie files previously generated.

 ## 🧪 Testing Your Setup